conan-io/docs/integrations/clion.rst

 Open a CMake project or create a new one in CLion.
 Then, go to the “Conan” tool tab at the bottom of the IDE.
-The only enabled action in the toolbar of the plugin will be the one with the ⚙️ (wheel) symbol.
+The only enabled action in the toolbar of the plugin will be the one with the "wheel" (configuration) symbol.
 Click on it.

 |clion_configuration_1|